vyvyd/resiliency-with-arrowkt/README.md

 ### 2. Prefer using Decorators

-The Reslience4J logic is also encapsulated in an specific `APIClient` instance.
+The Resiliency behavior is also encapsulated in an specific `APIClient` instance.
 This enable selective injection of this interface during application-load based on a feature-toggle.

+Also, if we were to change the resiliency library in the future, we only have to write another implementation.

 With Kotlin's [Delegation](https://kotlinlang.org/docs/delegation.html#overriding-a-member-of-an-interface-implemented-by-delegation) feature, it becomes easily to selectively introduce Resiliency to 'some' API calls where as we can ignore others,